-During the weeks preceding Christmas, I watched my children as they counted down the days, hours and minutes until that special moment when the "gifts" were opened.
+When our children were young, during the weeks preceding Christmas, I watched them as they counted down the days, hours, and minutes until that special moment when the "gifts" were opened.
 For days they could think of nothing else, everything was secondary to the big event.

-I think we all can relate to the feeling of living on the brink of expectation, waiting for something special (new job, wedding, graduation, special event).
+I think we all can relate to the feeling of living on the brink of expectation, waiting for something special (new job, wedding, graduation, or special event).
 This feeling can be exhilarating and fun but when it lasts too long it can become tiring and depressing.
+Solomon says:

-I believe that this is so because when we are in this state of heightened expectation we have a tendency to lose touch with the present and live in the future.
-And living in the future is unsatisfying and dangerous to our faith.
+I believe that this is so because when we are in this state of heightened expectation we have a tendency to lose touch with the present, and begin to live in the future.
+Unfortunately, living in the future is unsatisfying and dangerous to our faith.

-It is okay to hope, dream, plan and anticipate but if we are to avoid being totally absorbed by these things we need to remember a few simple things:
+Now, it is good to hope, dream, plan and anticipate but if we are to avoid being totally absorbed by these things, we need to remember a few simple things:

 1. Hope for tomorrow but live in today

-We must not allow dreaming and hoping and planning to sap all of the energy we have so that we have nothing left to deal with today.
+We must not allow dreaming, hoping, and planning to sap all of the energy we have so that we have nothing left to deal with today.
+Jesus says:

-In other words, do not invest all of your energies in worrying about tomorrow but rather use your emotional and physical and spiritual resources caring for today's problems.
+In other words, do not invest all of your energies in worrying about tomorrow but rather use your emotional, physical, and spiritual resources caring for today's problems.
 I believe if we take care of today's affairs, we are contributing wisely in making tomorrow's dreams come true.

 2. Be thankful for what you have today.

 Our minds and hearts are sometimes filled with hopes for tomorrow and yet we feel depressed and anxious.
 This is because dreaming and hoping does not satisfy us.
 Satisfaction comes from praise, from prayer, from thanksgiving for hopes and dreams that have come true, not the ones still in the future.
 A healthy view of our blessings and a continuous outpouring of thanks to God in prayer and praise, this is edifying and satisfying.
-We need hope and plans and dream but let us not allow these things to replace gratitude as the central emotion in our hearts for what God has given us today.
+We need hope and plans and dreams - yes, but let's not allow these things to replace gratitude as the central emotion in our hearts for what God has given us today.

 3. Seek first the kingdom

 Underline that word first.
-Make the seeking of God's kingdom and will a priority today and this will guide and guarantee the nature and possession of our dreams tomorrow.
-After all what good is it to hope and dream for something against God's will?
-Our ultimate hope, the substance of our dreams is to be with God in heaven so our plans should follow a course that points us in this direction.
+Make the seeking of God's kingdom and will a priority today, and this will guide and guarantee the nature and possession of our dreams tomorrow.
+After all, what good is it to hope and dream for something against God's will?
+Our ultimate hope, and the substance of our dreams is to be with God in heaven so our plans should follow a course that points us in this direction.

 Seeking the kingdom today will help set our sights on goals and dreams along the line that will finally see us with God at the end.
 Seeking the kingdom helps us to properly set our sights on goals and dreams that are worthy of disciples of Jesus.

-Hoping and dreaming causes us to live on the edge of anxiety and even though this experience is pleasant it also causes anxiety and discouragement.
-In order to balance our hopes for tomorrow with the reality of life we experience now, let us remember to
+So to summarize, hoping and dreaming causes us to live on the edge, and even though this experience is pleasant, it also causes anxiety and discouragement.
+In order to balance our hopes for tomorrow with the reality of life we experience now, let us remember to:

 - Live within today.
 Take care of today's affairs today.